C4Q/AC-iOS-TextFields/README.md

 ---
 ### 4. Live Validation
 As previously mentioned, we can also do "live" validation.
-Meaning, the user receives feedback about what they're typing right away rather than when finally hitting "return" or the `login` button.
-This kind of check is done in `shouldChangeCharacters`.
+Meaning, the user receives feedback about what they're typing as they type rather than when finally hitting `return` or the `login` button.

+>> TODO: fill out exercise answers, add to exercises file
+#### Exercise:
+1. This process of live validation is done in `shouldChangeCharacters`.
 Let's add a validation to the `nameTextField` making sure that users can only type in letters and spaces.

 ```swift
     func string(_ string: String, containsOnly characterSet: CharacterSet) -> Bool {